qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search-fastembed.md

 ```

 <aside role="status">
-Generating sparse vectors with SPLADE might be time-consuming.
-We are limiting the number of documents to encode to 5000.
-In order to use the whole dataset, you can remove the limit or download already processed data (the code is available under the spoiler).
+Vector generation process might be time-consuming.
+In order to save time, you can skip this step by uploading already processed data (available under the spoiler).
 </aside>

 <details>